timoffex/life/README.md

   neater, in my opinion.
 Additionally, `World` is an immutable data type, but C#'s object initializer syntax requires mutation.
-* `lens`'s `makeFields` and `makeLenses` Template Haskell meta programs require some naming conventions which cause some noise: extra underscores for `World` fields, and the entire type name is repeated for `MouseState` because I use `makeFields` instead of `makeLenses`.
+* `lens`'s `makeFields` and `makeLenses` Template Haskell meta programs require naming conventions that cause some noise: extra underscores for `World` fields, and the entire type name is repeated for `MouseState` because I use `makeFields` instead of `makeLenses`.
 * I'm writing this in emacs with haskell-ide-engine and lsp-haskell (which were a pain to set up), so whenever I added a new field to a type, it warned me that I needed to initialize it here.
 In C#,